-While you are likely to think that it's just a fortunate coincidence for some, research shows that it might not be the case.
+While you are likely to think that it's just a fortunate coincidence, research shows that it might not be the case.

-- While singing we move our tongue, lips and vocal cords quite differently from when we speak.
+- While singing we move our tongue, lips, and vocal cords quite differently from when we speak.

 - The regulation of breathing is critical in singing.
-Regulated breathing helps in minimizing blocks and prolongations.
+Regulated breathing also helps in minimizing blocks and prolongations.

 - Modern imaging techniques show that the language and communication centres of the brain function differently when a person is singing as compared to when they are talking.

 Successful Singers Who (used to) Stutter